pvanheus/sanbi-cluster/00-qsub.md

 There are also queues available for specific research groups: *travers.q*, *junaid.q*, *h3a.q* and so forth.

 By default a job is allocated 2 GB of RAM and 1 CPU slot.
 The queueing system makes sure that you do not exceed your RAM allocation: if your job uses more than the RAM requested it will be terminated.
 The system has no way of policing CPU allocation: if you run a job using that runs in parallel or is multi-threaded and uses more than 1 CPU it will do so, even though the system *thinks* it is only using a single CPU.
 Later in this lesson we will discuss running jobs that use more than 1 CPU.

+### Common qsub options

+The `qsub` command submits a job to the queue.
+It has a large number of command line options, the most commonly used of which are:

+*   **-q**: Specify the name of the queue.
+E.g. *-q long.q*
+*   **-wd**: Specify a working directory.
+E.g. *-wd /cip0/research/scratch/pvh*
+*   **-l**: Specify additional resources.
+E.g. *-l h_vmem=4G* specifies that your job needs 4 GB of RAM
+*   **-N**: Give your job a name.
+E.g. *-N myjob1*.
+This changes the names used for output files.

+The `-wd $(pwd)` option used in our previous `qsub` command specifies that the script should run using the current directory as the working directory (`$(pwd)` expands to the name of the current directory).
+For more info, read the manual page by running `man qsub`.